mmondelli/reproduceR/README.md

 ```
 # Step 3: Publishing

-The publication of the experiment involves gathering the packaged experiment and provenance (including the relational database) and compressing it to send to Zenodo, the general-purpose open-access repository for research data.
+The publication of the experiment involves gathering the packaged experiment, the provenance (including the relational database) and a new Vagrantfile and compressing it to send to Zenodo, the general-purpose open-access repository for research data.

 Before publishing the experiment, you must [create a token in Zenodo](https://zenodo.org/account/settings/applications/tokens/new/) and inform it as a parameter to the function.